L&G to shut down 257 million euro money market fund

-LONDON Legal & General Investment Management is shutting down its 257 million euro money market fund, the latest sign fund firms in the 1 trillion euro European sector are struggling to handle ultra-low and negative bond yields.
+LONDON Legal & General Investment Management (LGEN.L) is shutting down its 257 million euro (203 million pound) money market fund, the latest sign fund firms in the 1 trillion euro European sector are struggling to handle ultra-low and negative bond yields.

 The LGIM Euro Liquidity fund, part of LGIM's 18.6 billion pound stable of cash and liquidity strategies, is to shut on October 3, the fund said in a statement on Wednesday.